11 Tips for Motivation and Inspiration

 photo from Istockphoto

 We are all emotional beings.
 The emotions we feel will either get us motivated or not.
 I can’t always put my finger on it why it’s there or why it’s not.
-Often I wake up euphoric and everything just seems so easy (and it’s not always because the sun is shining or because I had a good night’s rest) and some days I feel tired, lazy and unfocused. (and not because I had to much wine).
-It’s just the way the we are and we have to deal with it.
+Often I wake up euphoric and everything just seems so easy (and it’s not always because the sun is shining or because I had a good night’s rest) and some days I feel tired, lazy and unfocused. (and not because I had too much wine).
+It’s just the way we are and we have to deal with it.
 So we have to learn how to trigger motivation and inspiration.
 Ultimately it is up to us to change that emotion, to get back on our feet and start playing and creating beautiful music.

 So here are 11 tips to get you motivated and inspired: